Nike tops Wall Street expectations, but shares fall

 The apparel giant drew widespread scrutiny earlier this month when it unveiled former NFL quarterback Colin Kaepernick, who was among the first players to kneel during the national anthem to protest police brutality, as the face of a major marketing campaign.

-Quarterly results do not include the impact of the Kaepernick campaign, which was announced after the last three-month report period.
+“We know it’s resonated, actually quite strongly, with consumers," Parker said on a conference call, noting that Nike has seen "record engagement" on social media related to the Kaepernick-led campaign.

-Nike executives are expected to comment on the company’s outlook, including the Kaepernick campaign, during a conference call later Tuesday.
+Quarterly results do not include the sales impact of the Kaepernick campaign, which was announced after the last three-month report period.

 What do you think?